Customer Dissatisfaction: What Causes It and How to Fix It

 What impact does customer dissatisfaction have on your business?

-Customer dissatisfaction has a huge impact on your business.
-It affects productivity, customer loyalty, and company reputation.
+A dissatisfied customer can have a huge impact on your business.
+Customer dissatisfaction affects productivity, customer loyalty, and company reputation.

 Below are some examples of the impact customer dissatisfaction can have on your business: